 Curriculum for an associate's degree in cosmetology includes instruction on beauty services, as well as information on identifying hair and skin disorders, sanitation and business skills.
 Business classes are valuable for cosmetology students because, according to the U.S. Bureau of Labor Statistics (BLS), many cosmetologists are self-employed (www.bls.gov).
 Some even go on to start their own personal care businesses.
 Typical cosmetology classes include:

-- Hair cutting
+- Hair cutting and styling

-- Nail care
+- Nail and skin care